Israeli fire kills Palestinian at Gaza border, with more protests ahead

 The Israeli military said one of its aircraft targeted an armed militant near the security fence along the Gaza Strip.

-Tens of thousands of Palestinians are holding a six-week-long protest in tent encampments along the fenced border of the Israeli-blockaded Gaza Strip, an enclave of two million ruled by the militant Hamas Islamist group.
+Tens of thousands of Palestinians are holding a six-week-long protest in tent encampments along the fenced border of the Israeli-blockaded Gaza Strip, an enclave of 2 million ruled by the Islamist Hamas group.

 The demonstrators are pressing for a right of return for refugees and their descendants to what is now Israel.